Consistent Flag Codes: Consistent flag codes

-Under the distance-coherence condition, there is a consistent link between what is close both at flag level and at subspace level.
+Under the distance-consistency condition, there is a coherent link between what is close both at flag level and at subspace level.
 Moreover, it follows a clear connection between the distance of a flag code and the ones of its projected codes.

-\begin{proposition} The distance of a distance-coherent flag code coincides with the sum of the ones of its projected codes. \end{proposition}
+\begin{Proposition} The distance of a distance-consistent flag code coincides with the sum of the ones of its projected codes. \end{Proposition}

 The previous example shows that the converse of this result is not true in general.
-Just observe that the distance of $\cC$ is $6,$ which is the sum of the distances of its projected codes, whereas $\cC$ is not distance-coherent.
+Just observe that the distance of $\cC$ is $6,$ which is the sum of the distances of its projected codes, whereas $\cC$ is not distance-consistent.
 However, we can notice that, in this example, the minimum distance is attained by two different flags $\cF^1, \cF^2\in\cC$ with a common subspace.
 If we exclude this situation and focus on flag codes where different flags have all their subspaces different, i.e., disjoint flag codes, we have the following characterization.

-\begin{proposition} Let $\cC$ be a disjoint flag code of type $\type$ on $\bbF_q^n$.
-The following statements are equivalent: \begin{enumerate} \item $\cC$ is distance-coherent and \item $d_f(\cC)=\sum_{i=1}^r d_S(\cC_i).$ \end{enumerate} \end{proposition} \begin{proof} By means of Proposition \ref{prop: distance of a coherent flag code}, we just need to prove that a disjoint flag $\cC$ code with distance $d_f(\cC)=\sum_{i=1}^r d_S(\cC_i)$ needs to be distance-coherent.
-To do so, consider a pair of diferent flags $\cF, \cF'$ in $\cC$ giving the distance of the code.
+\begin{Proposition} Let $\cC$ be a disjoint flag code of type $\type$ on $\bbF_q^n$.
+The following statements are equivalent: \begin{enumerate} \item $\cC$ is distance-consistent; \item $d_f(\cC)=\sum_{i=1}^r d_S(\cC_i).$ \end{enumerate} \end{Proposition} \begin{proof} By means of Proposition \ref{prop: distance of a consistent flag code}, we just need to prove that a disjoint flag code $\cC$ with distance $d_f(\cC)=\sum_{i=1}^r d_S(\cC_i)$ must be distance-consistent.
+To do so, consider a pair of different flags $\cF, \cF'$ in $\cC$ giving the distance of the code.
 Since $\cC$ is disjoint, we know that $\cF_i\neq \cF'_i$ for every $1\leq i \leq r$.
-As a result, for every value of $i$, the distance $d_S(\cF_i, \cF'_i)$ cannot be zero and hence it is, at least, $d_S(\cC_i).$ On the other hand, we have that
+As a result, for every value of $i$, the distance $d_S(\cF_i, \cF'_i)$ cannot be zero and hence must be, at least, $d_S(\cC_i).$ On the other hand, we have that